z4f1r0v/zafirov.me/content/posts/toughness.md

 It was an exhausting but very educational process.
 A post on recruitment informed from that experience will come next year.

 What is the greatest lesson that 2020 taught me?
-Be humble and keep working on what you believe in.
+Be humble and keep working on your craft.
 If you believe in something, you will find the drive to propel you over all the hardship.
 It can _always_ get worse.